-Because of the specialized nature of the King's College graduate programs (with the exception of the PA Program), the academic advisement program has a special role to play.
+Because of the specialized nature of the King's College graduate programs, the academic advisement program has a special role to play.
 The PA Program at King's College will assign its own advisors to its students and follow advisement guidelines as developed by the Program.
 Each matriculated student is assigned to an advisor with whom the student must meet at least once each semester.
-The advisement program, which maintains the student-faculty relation on a personal and somewhat informal basis, is also intended to provide a variety of other academic student services: advisement on course scheduling and sequencing, consultation on academic program-career planning goals, stimulation of professional interest and development, and maintaining lines of communication among the College, the employer, and the student/employee.
+The advisement program, which maintains the student-faculty relation on a personal basis, is also intended to provide a variety of other academic student services: advisement on course scheduling and sequencing, consultation on academic program-career planning goals, stimulation of professional interest and development, and maintaining lines of communication among the College, the employer, and the student/employee.